konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

 too hard, as we have to write proofs by hand.
 It may happen that we finish 90% of a proof just to find that our candidate for $IndInv$ was not good enough.

-We don't have to go the hard way.
+We do not have to go the hard way.
 Instead, we can just use a model checker for TLA<sup>+</sup> to quickly iterate on a candidate for an inductive invariant for a small set of resource managers.
 This is exactly what we did for our [paper at OOPSLA19][oopsla19] at some point in 2018.
 I guess, it should be available in the [artifact][oopsla19-artifact].
-In the modern version of Apalache, the inductive invariant looks like this:
+In the modern version of [Apalache][], the inductive invariant looks like this:

 {% github_embed